 Foteini Hassiotou graduated from the Aristotle University of Greece in 2005 with a B.Sc. in Biology and First Class Honours in Microbiology.
-She then started a PhD in Plant Physiology at The University of Western Australia (UWA), which she completed in 2009.
-Shortly after, Foteini joined the Hartmann Human Lactation Research Group of UWA, commencing a second PhD on breastfeeding physiology and the cellular composition of breastmilk, including stem cells and immune cells.
-Foteini recently completed her second PhD, which included ground-breaking reports, such as the discovery of pluripotent stem cells in breastmilk, and the development of tools to assess the health status of the lactating breast.
-Foteini is now a postdoctoral fellow at the UWA Hartmann group, concentrating on the maternal cells that are present in breastmilk and their involvement in health and disease.
-Her projects include research on (a) the etiology and management of low milk supply, such as in mothers of preterm infants; (b) tools to successfully and rapidly diagnose mastitis, understand its causes, and develop potential clinical management avenues; (c) the properties of breastmilk stem cells and microRNAs, and their function in the development of the breastfed infant; and (d) using breastmilk stem cells as models to give insight into the etiology of breast cancer.
+She then migrated to Australia and started a PhD in 2006 in Plant Physiology at The University of Western Australia (UWA), which she completed in 2009.
+Shortly after, she joined the Hartmann Human Lactation Research Group of UWA commencing a second PhD on breastfeeding physiology, the cellular composition of breastmilk, and breast cancer.
+Her second PhD included ground-breaking reports, such as the discovery of pluripotent stem cells in breastmilk, and the development of tools to assess the health status of the lactating breast.
+Dr Hassiotou is now a Research Fellow at the UWA Hartmann group, directing the Cell Biology Team of the group.
+Her research concentrates on the maternal cells that are present in breastmilk and their involvement in health and disease.